sst/guide/_chapters/rollback.md

 ![](/assets/best-practices/rollback-3.png)

-# Rollback infrastructure change
+### Rollback infrastructure change

+TODO: UPDATE LINK

-In our monorepo setup, our app is made up of multiple services, and some services are dependent on another.
+In our monorepo setup, our app is made up of multiple services, and some services are dependent on each other.
 These dependencies require the services to be deployed in a specific order.
-We have talked about how to [Deploying services with dependency in phases].
-We also need to watch out for deployment order when rolling back a change that involves dependency change.
+Previously, we talked about how to [deploy services with dependencies].
+We also need to watch out for the deployment order when rolling back a change that involves a dependency change.

 Let’s consider a simple example with just two services, `billing-api` and `notify-job`.
-And `billing-api` exports an SNS topic named `note-purchased` in ServiceA and exported the topic’s ARN.
+Where `billing-api` exports an SNS topic named `note-purchased`.
 Here is an example of `billing-api`’s `serverless.yml`:

 ``` yaml
   Outputs:
     NotePurchasedTopicArn: